 Except for 2019, imports and exports of oil products were largely balanced.
 The country was a net exporter of oil products in 2020((6.4 Mt).

 Interactive Chart Thailand Crude Oil Production

 Renewable in % Electricity Production

-The new draft 20-year Alternative Energy Development Plan (AEDP 2018 - 2037) was approved by the Cabinet in April 2019 and is being reviewed through a public consultation process.
-In line with the upcoming AEDP, the PDP 2018 sets a goal of operating around 28 GW of renewables by 2037 (36% of total installed capacity in 2037), compising 15.5 GW of solar, 4.7 GW of biomass, 3.1 of hydropower, 3 GW of wind, and 1.8 GW of solid waste and biogas.
+The new 20-year Alternative Energy Development Plan (AEDP 2018 - 2037), approved by the Cabinet in 2019 and reviewed in October 2020, targets a share of 30% of renewables in the final energy consumption in 2037.
+The AEDP is in line with the revised PDP 2018 that sets a goal of around 28 GW of renewables by 2037 (36% of total capacity), comprising 15.5 GW of solar, 4.7 GW of biomass, 3.1 of hydropower, 3 GW of wind, and 1.8 GW of solid waste and biogas.

 Interactive Chart Thailand Share of Renewables in Electricity Production (incl hydro)

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data